mschoeffmann/docker-swarmbase/README.md

 [[_TOC_]]

+This boilerplate/template project has been created as a starting-point for my projects.
+Feel free to add suggestions, feedback or improvements to the issue tracker.

 ## Features
 - Automated installation and initialization of Docker Swarm
 - Basic firewall rules to allow only ports 22, 80, 443 and 8443